Sunscreens

 Are nanoparticles safe?

 With cosmetic products, which include sunscreens, nanoparticle ingredients are required to be labelled.
-The word “nano” must appear in brackets after the ingredient.
+The word ‘nano’ must appear in brackets after the ingredient.
 However, if a sunscreen complies with Australian regulations, this isn’t required and products don’t need to declare the ingredients’ particle size.

 What's the environmental impact?

 Sunscreens containing oxybenzone and octinoxate are banned in Hawaii, except when being used in prescription-only products.
-Other regions such as the US Virgin Islands and Palau have similar bans.
+Other regions, such as the US Virgin Islands and Palau, have similar bans.
 Thailand has announced a ban of certain ingredients being used in its national parks.

 Some sunscreens promote their environmental credentials, the most common being that they are ‘reef-safe’ or ocean-friendly.
 This tends to mean that oxybenzone and octinoxate aren’t used.

-To minimise the amount of sunscreen washing off in our beaches, cover up with UV-protective clothing.
+To minimise the amount of sunscreen washing off at our beaches, cover up with UV-protective clothing.
 Also skip the spray.
 Aerosols cause sunscreen particles to fall to the sand where it can be washed into the ocean.

 Are aerosols effective?